 Athens Greece artist Chrishanthi has had a passion for art from an early age.
-This was made quite clear to her mother, who would have to drag the young Chrishanthi to school, as she kicked, screamed and yelled “Why do I have to go school?
-I already know I want to be an artist! . . .”
+This was made quite clear to her mother, who would have to drag the young Chrishanthi kicking and screaming to school as she yelled “why do I have to go school, I already know I want to be an artist! . . .
+With the support of teachers who allowed her to draw she much preferred little girls ,small animals, it would seem Chrishanthi would have her way.

-With the support of teachers who allowed her to draw her much-preferred little girls and small animals, it seemed that Chrishanthi would have her way.
-“I was always drawing and cartooning as a youngster and all the way through college.”
-Her style and sense of sensitivity were heavily influenced by the smoothness of Lolita girls.
+I was always drawing and cartooning as a youngster and all the way through college.
+Her style and sense of sensitive were heavily influenced with smoothness of Lolita girl

-After studyingPainting, Graphics and Visual Design, she worked as a children clothes designer, spending a lot of time in front of a computer screen.
-At some point, she picked up some gouache paints for the first time.
-Chrishanthi was able to hone her skills, learning the art and techniques of gouache and acrylic painting.
+After studyingPainting, Graphics and Visual Design and working in the industry, spending a lot of time in front of a computer screen,as children clothes designer, she picked up some gouache paints for the first time.
+Chrishanthi was able to hone her skills, learning the art and techniques of gouache ,acrylic painting.
 Major influences include Magritte,Monet and contemporary artists of the pop-surrealist movement, such as Joe Sorren, Mark Ryden and Nicoletta Ceccoli.

-In my current work I continue to explore surreal worlds inhabited by my uniquely bizzare creatures, cute critters and sweet girls.
-My imagination and sense of life are a huge part of my work!
+“In my current work I continue to explore surreal worlds inhabited with my uniquely bizzare creatures, cute critters and macabre girls.
+My imagination and sense of life are a huge part of my work!”